venketesh-mech/movie-manager/README.md

 # movie-manager
 gathering JSON data using omdb Api.
-This process uses java to download save all those JSON files in my PC HTML CSS JS is used fpr front end.
+This process uses java to download save all those JSON files in my PC.
+HTML CSS JS is used for front end.